paulsabong/Radar-Scanner/README.md

 - Upload the Arduino code to the Arduino UNO
 - Stop running the Arduino code, then run the Processing code.
   - Notes
-    - Two consoles should not run simultaneously for the same serial port.
+    - Two consoles should not run simultaneously on the same serial port.
 This will produce a “port is busy” error.
     - Change the port on the Processing code from “COM3” to the current port the Arduino is attached to.